Time is running out in Yemen, and we urgently need YOUR help to send more food today.

-Obesity, from eating too much of the wrong foods, and undernutrition, from not getting enough of the right ones, are two sides of same coin.
+Obesity, from eating too much of the wrong foods, and undernutrition, from not getting enough of the right ones, are two sides of the same coin.
 More and more, these two seemingly separate forms of malnutrition are being seen side by side in the same countries, communities and even families.
-It’s known as the ‘double burden of malnutrition’ and countries are paying a heavy economic toll.
+It’s known as the ‘double burden of malnutrition,’ and countries are paying a heavy economic toll.
 Children, sadly, are the most impacted.

-The Latin America and the Caribbean region has made significant progress in reducing undernutrition over the past 20 years, but at the same time there has also been an increase in overweight and obesity, aka over-nutrition.
+While Latin America and the Caribbean have made significant progress in reducing undernutrition over the past 20 years, these regions have simultaneously seen an increase in overweight and obesity, aka over-nutrition.
 (Click here for a quick explanation of terms.)

-Now a groundbreaking study by the World Food Programme has put a price tag on the burden, showing how Latin American countries are paying for malnutrition directly through healthcare and schooling, and indirectly through lost productivity.
+A study conducted by the UN World Food Programme in 2017 put a price tag on the burden, showing how Latin American countries are paying for malnutrition directly through healthcare and schooling and indirectly through lost productivity.

 Not getting enough of the right foods affects a child’s education in two ways.
 Children who don’t get adequate nutrition in the first thousand days from conception to their second birthday have poorer cognitive development.
-Then when they reach school age, not having enough to eat during the day means they have trouble concentrating in class.
-Undernourished children are therefore more likely to have to repeat school years, at a cost to governments and families.
+Then, when they reach school age, not having enough to eat during the day means they have trouble concentrating in class.
+Undernourished children are therefore more likely to have to repeat school years, at a heavy cost to governments and families.

 2. Unfulfilled education potential leads to lost productivity

 Children who suffer from undernutrition are more likely to have poorer cognitive development and lower educational levels than well-nourished ones, limiting their work potential throughout life.
-When they become part of the working-age population, their contribution may be inhibited as a result.
+When they become part of the working-age population, their contribution is often inhibited as a result.

 3. Premature death means lost productivity